 Some NHS Trusts have Private Patient Units within their hospitals.
 We cannot look at complaints about care provided within these units unless it is paid for by the NHS.

 If you think your treatment falls into this category, you will need to complete the NHS complaints procedure before we can look at your complaint.
 If you're not sure about this, please phone us on 0345 015 4033.

 If you have a complaint only about privately-funded healthcare services, you should complain to the healthcare provider first.

 When they have replied to your complaint, you may be able to go to the Independent Sector Complaints Adjudication Service (ISCAS) which represents some independent healthcare providers.
+Some NHS Trust Private Patient Units are represented by ISCAS.
 They have a Complaints Code of Practice which includes an independent adjudication service (a service to help sort out disputes).
-You can find out whether the organisation you have a complaint about is a member and get their complaint forms here.
+You can find out whether the organisation you have a complaint about is a member and get their complaint forms on the ISCAS website.

 You might also like to contact the Care Quality Commission.The CQC is the independent regulator of health and adult social care in England.
 They inspect both NHS organisations and independent providers.